Is There a Cure For Gray Hair?

 4. Not getting enough sleep.

-I personally live by the rule of going to bed at 10:30 p.m., taking care to dim the lights and turn off my computer to prevent stimulation at least two hours before bed.
+This is worth repeating again as stress, sleep, and signs of aging all go hand-in-hand.
+Going to bed at 10:30 pm (to avoid the cortisol spike that typically comes around 11pm and contributes to the second wind many experience around this time), taking care to dim the lights and limit screen exposure to prevent stimulation at least two hours before bed are all recommended strategies.
 Getting this deep and restorative sleep may be enough to work as the “fountain of youth” as we grow older, University of California, Berkeley, researchers said in 2017.
 When examining restless sleep habits in the elderly, UC Berkeley scientists stated that almost every age-related disease has a causal link to our sleep.
 If sleeping for a full 7 to 9 hours proves difficult, napping during the day can fill the gap, protecting the brain and the body from the internal damage caused by lack of sleep.

 Share The Beauty… Earn Rewards!